chef/automate/components/docs-chef-io/content/automate/ha_inplace_migration.md

 ## Troubleshoot

-1. While installing new Automate HA if postgresql not getting started, and in postgesql instance ``` hab svc status ``` shows secret key mismatch error then try cleanup command with new Autoamte HA cli ``` chef-automate cleanup --onprem-deployment``` and then remove /bin/chef-automate from all frontend nodes, now try installation again
+1. While installing new Automate HA if postgresql having any issue in starting, and in postgesql instance ``` hab svc status ``` shows secret key mismatch error then try cleanup command with new Autoamte HA cli ``` chef-automate cleanup --onprem-deployment``` and then remove /bin/chef-automate from all frontend nodes, now try installation again

 2. While doing restore if any error related to elasticsearch snapshot please refer Click [here](/automate/ha_existing_a2ha_to_automate_ha/#troubleshooting) to know more